Mattlister/designandconquer/README.md

   and yes, it has taken me longer but I believe I did create something relatively complicated.
 I only say this because when researching what I was doing, the answers weren't always obvious to others.
 I was able to work through this and keep my head up and keep going to produce what I have now.

+* One other issue i had was the map was sometimes greyed out.
+I tried different things to fix it.
+It would work 9 out of times or 3 would work and 1
+  1 wouldn't so I added: google.maps.event.trigger(map, 'resize'); to resolve the issue.

 ### Testing